Joy Christiansen ErbAssociate Professor, Photography

 Joy Christiansen Erb is a contemporary photographer and artist whose creative research explores themes such as memory, identity, and storytelling.
 Her most recent body of work explores the subjects of motherhood and family.
 This body of work is an autobiographical journey examining the lives of her family and her domestic space.
 The images included in the series document both the struggles and triumphs of everyday life.

-She currently resides in Youngstown, Ohio, where she is an Associate Professor of Photography and Acting Chair of the Department of Art at Youngstown State University.
-She received her B.F.A. from Miami University, Oxford, OH in 2001 and her M.F.A. from Texas Woman’s University, Denton, TX in 2005.
+She currently resides in Youngstown, Ohio, where she is a Professor of Photography and Chair of the Department of Art at Youngstown State University.
+In 2016, she received a Distinguished Professorship for Excellence in Scholarship award from Youngstown State University.
+Christiansen Erb received her B.F.A. from Miami University in Oxford, OH in 2001 and her M.F.A. from Texas Woman’s University 2005.

 Links of Interest